The aquaculture industry employs 20.5 million people worldwide!

 Health and Safety at farms

 Farms must provide safe environments and workplace health and safety training.
 When an accident happens, it must be recorded and investigated thoroughly and preventative measures taken.
-Employees must also prove they are insured to cover 100 per cent of workers costs when a job-related accident or injury occurs.
+Employers must also prove they are insured to cover 100 per cent of workers costs when a job-related accident or injury occurs.

 Fair wages and contracts